thedrummeraki/thedrummeraki/README.md

 ### 🔭 I'm working on...

 - 🎥 Don't know where to watch anime?
 Go on [youranime.moe](https://www.youranime.moe) to find out!
+- 🚧 [Work in Progress] A simple Mangadex Client!
+Node.js and React.
+More details on [here](https://github.com/thedrummeraki/mangadex-client).
 - 🎮 A space for watching and sharing Nintendo Switch clips ([misete.io](https://github.com/Misete-io))
 - 🤖 A cool Github bot on Discord to simplify my workflow (closed source).
 - 🚧 Constantly revamping my portfolio ([akinyele.ca](https://github.com/thedrummeraki/react-portfolio))